PaulSonOfLars/gotgbot/samples/README.md

 This bot shows how to effectively use middlewares to modify and intercept HTTP requests to the bot API server.
 In this example, the middleware sets the allow_sending_without_reply to certain methods, as well as make sure to log all error messages.

+## samples/statefulClientBot

+This bot demonstrates how to pass around variables to all handlers without changing any function signatures.
+That is - by using a struct with methods instead of simple functions.
+This pattern is great to avoid passing data around through global variables.
+The client can store database clients, cache clients, in memory clients, and many more.

 ## samples/webappBot

 This bot shows how to use this library to server a webapp.